onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-8/README.md

-### Example 8: Loading keystores and truststores from Secrets
+### Loading keystores and truststores from Secrets

 This example showing how to load a keystore and a truststore from a single Secret.